Excess Rents Sample Clauses

 Excess Rents.
 If the consideration, rent, or other amounts payable to Tenant under any sublease, license, or other occupancy arrangement (collectively, a “Sublease”) or any assignment exceed the sum of (1) Rent and other charges to be paid hereunder (which amounts, in the case of a Sublease, shall be pro-rated based on the floor area intended to be subject to such Sublease), and (2) Tenant’s Expenses (which shall be (a) in the case of an assignment, amortized over the remaining Term of the Lease, and (b) in the case of a Sublease, (i) pro-rated based on the floor area intended to be subject to such Sublease, and (ii) amortized over the fixed term of the Sublease in question), then Tenant shall pay to Landlord, as Additional Rent, one-half (1/2) of the amount of such excess when and as received by Tenant.
 “Tenant’s Expenses” shall mean, collectively, (i) the necessary and reasonable expenses incurred by Tenant in good faith to third parties in connection with such an assignment or Sublease (as the case may be) on account of brokerage, legal, design, and demising and leasehold improvement costs in the portion of the Premises affected by, and specifically in connection with, such assignment or Sublease, and (iii) the unamortized out of pocket cost to Tenant of previously constructing Tenant Work in the Premises (or, in the case of a Sublease, in the portion of the Premises to be subject to such Sublease) and in either case with respect to the Initial Tenant Work, only the portion of the cost thereof paid out of pocket by Tenant, and not the portion of the cost thereof covered by Landlord’s Allowance pursuant to the Work Letter, shall be included as an “out of pocket cost to Tenant” for purposes of this calculation, with such amortization to be calculated on a straight line basis over the remaining Initial Term of the Lease as of the date such expense was incurred by Tenant.
 There shall be included in the calculation to be performed pursuant to the first sentence of this section any lump-sum payment or periodic payments made to Tenant for the purchase of so-called leasehold improvements, but all lump-sum or periodic payments made to Tenant on account of the leasing or mere use of Tenant’s equipment by the Transferee under such Sublease or assignment shall be excluded from such calculation.
 The provisions of this Section 12.05 shall not apply to Related Party Transfers.

 Excess Rents.
-In the event that Tenant effects any Transfer and at any time receives rent and/or other consideration on a periodic basis which exceeds that which Tenant is obligated to pay to Landlord hereunder, Tenant shall pay to Landlord fifty percent (50%) of such excess rent or other consideration when and as received by Tenant, however, not later than 30 days after receipt of such excess consideration.
+In the event that Tenant effects a Transfer and at any time receives periodic rent and/or other consideration which exceeds that which Tenant is obligated to pay to Landlord hereunder, Tenant shall pay to Landlord all of such excess rent or other consideration promptly (but in no event later than 2 days) after receipt of such monies.

 Excess Rents.
 If Tenant shall sublet the Premises, having first obtained Landlord’s consent, at a rental in excess of the rent and additional rent due and payable by Tenant under the provisions of this Lease, such excess Rent and Additional Rent net of Tenant’s commercially reasonable and necessary expenses related to the sublease shall be paid by the Tenant to the Landlord, it being agreed, however, that Landlord shall not be responsible for any deficiency if Tenant shall sublet the Premises at a rental less than that provided for herein.